 - Name the PDF file using the underscore naming convention below with your first initial, last name, title, and completion date.

-- Upload the single PDF file including all required materials to the Catalyst Drop Box by 11:00 p.m.
-June 30, 2014.
+- Upload the single PDF file including all required materials to the Catalyst Drop Box by 11:00 p.m. on June 30.
 Please do not upload materials as separate documents.

 Thesis 101 Slides

 Slides presented by Glen Duncan at the Student Symposium